EN

 English

 As a passionate and resourceful international program director with over 10 years of experience, Ms. West has dedicated her life to the realization of the Universal Declaration of Human Rights and to building an informed global community in support of multifaceted development issues.
 The foundations of her programmatic and global health policy expertise are based in her research, which focuses on the complex challenges of conflict-induced migration and how refugees and displaced persons utilize dialogue, narrative, and community building to reconstruct home and identity.
 She has examined these issues through multiple different lenses and translated the research into concrete tools and direct work with refugees, immigrants, and survivors of trauma.
-Currently, she is a consultant for Catholic Medical Mission Board (CMMB) and prior to that she served as the Director of the Office of International Programs at Drexel University.
+She is a consultant for Catholic Medical Mission Board (CMMB) and prior to that she served as the Director of the Office of International Programs at Drexel University.